 To use: Click to choose a JPEG, or drag-and-drop a JPEG into the main image area.
 If the necessary properties are missing you can add the data in a single click.

-If you find a 360-degree cylinder doesn't perform in Facebook as an interactive image, setting it manually to equirectangular should help.
-But be aware that the two different projection types produce slightly different visual behaviour.
+If you find a 360-degree cylinder doesn't perform in Facebook as an interactive image, setting it manually to equirectangular might help.
+But be aware that different projection types produce slightly different visual behaviour.
 If you want to experiment it is useful to test with Facebook posts set to 'Only Me' privacy.

-You may set the North point in your panorama if you like, although this isn't required and is only minimally used by services at this time.
+You may set the North point in your panorama if you like, although this isn't required metadata and is only minimally used by services at this time.
+The same applies to custom horizons, which can only be set when the 'Legacy Cylinder Output' option is turned off.

 First-time launch: Mac users may need to open this app the first time by right-clicking/control-clicking and selecting 'Open'.
 Windows users may see a one-time warning about allowing unauthorised applications to run.
 In both cases this only happens once.

 Virus warning from Avast anti-virus software?
-A recent version of Avast's security software for Windows reported the Win32:Xpaj-gen virus inside the zip archive.
+In 2016 and again in 2017 a version of Avast's security software for Windows reported the Win32:Xpaj-gen virus inside the zip archive.
 This is a known 'false positive' alert, and it has been fixed in the latest Avast updates.
 To be 100% clear: the virus report by Avast software is a false positive; the zip archive is clean, and updating the Avast virus definitions cures the problem.

-This software is free to use, of course.
+This software is free to use, of course, although tips help me pay for my development costs.
 If you like it please visit the IVRPA Facebook page and show us what you're doing.
 Bug reports and questions are also welcome – you can find me on Twitter (@thatkeith) and Facebook (https://www.facebook.com/thatkeithmartin)

 See below for a link to older versions.